A benchmark for computational analysis of animal behavior, using animal-borne tags

-In this study, we present the Bio-logger Ethogram Benchmark (BEBE), designed to capture challenges in ML-based analysis of diverse bio-logger datasets.
-BEBE combines nine datasets collected by various research groups, each with behavioral annotations, as well as two tasks with evaluation metrics (Figure~\ref{fig:intro}B).
+In order to fill this gap, we present the Bio-logger Ethogram Benchmark (BEBE), designed to capture challenges in behavior classification from diverse bio-logger datasets.
+BEBE combines nine datasets collected by various research groups, each with behavioral annotations, as well as a supervised behavior classification task with corresponding evaluation metrics (Figure~\ref{fig:intro}B).
 These datasets are diverse, spanning multiple species, individuals, behavioral states, sampling rates, and sensor types (Figure~\ref{fig:intro}C), as well as large in size, ranging from six to over a thousand hours in duration.
-BEBE comprises body motion data collected using tri-axial accelerometers (TIA) and gyroscopes, as well as pressure and conductivity data from environmental sensors.
-We define tasks and evaluation metrics for both supervised and unsupervised ML.
-The supervised task (\textit{behavior classification}) is to predict an animal's behavioral state based on recorded motions and, where available, environmental data.
-The unsupervised task (\textit{ethogram discovery}) is to cluster the data such that each cluster can be given a behavioral interpretation.
-For both tasks, we evaluate a model's performance by comparison with the annotations.

-As a baseline for future work, we tested a number of previously proposed methods on BEBE.
-These methods include classical ML, such as random forests and hidden Markov models, as well as deep neural networks.
-We present the current best techniques on BEBE and identify challenges posed by these datasets.

-Going forward, we intend BEBE to be a tool that the bio-logger and machine learning communities can use to test newly proposed modeling approaches.
-Ultimately, we expect BEBE will spur innovations that improve performance.
-To this end, all datasets, models, and evaluation code presented in this work are available at \url{https://github.com/earthspecies/BEBE} for community use.
+We focus on data collected from tri-axial accelerometers (TIA), in addition to gyroscopes, and environmental sensors.
+TIA are widely incorporated into bio-loggers because they are inexpensive and lightweight~\cite{rutzNewFrontiersBiologging2009}.
+Additionally, the data they collect has been used to infer behavioral states on the order of seconds, in a wide variety of species~\cite{wilsonPryingIntimateDetails2008}.